shesharpnl/.github/CONTRIBUTING.md

 ## Need Help?

-If you have any questions or need assistance, feel free to reach out by [opening an issue](../../issues/new).
+If you have any questions or need assistance, feel free to reach out at the `open-source` channel on Slack or open a discussion in the discussion board that you can find at the top bar of this repository.

 Thank you for contributing to our project! 🚀